-A little more strategic, this one - basically, you read a few texts, write down a few key sentences, change the words around, throw in a few quotes and citations to throw your tutor off the scent and 'hey presto' you have the perfect essay, right?
+This type of plagiarism is a little more strategic - it involves reading a few texts, writing down a few key sentences, changing the words around, and throwing in a few quotes and citations to throw your tutor off the scent: then, 'hey presto', you have the perfect essay, right?
 Wrong!

 Using a copy of your own work

-All of the above are types of plagiarism to a greater or lesser degree and should be avoided at all cost!
+All of the above are types of plagiarism, to a greater or lesser degree, and should be avoided at all cost!